mafudge/ist346-content/labs/J.md

 ## Part 2: Hardening a Service

 Firewalls on the host are just one layer of security.
-Another thing to consider is disabling the individual features of a service that we do not require as part ofour application.
+Another thing to consider is disabling the individual features of a service that we do not require as part of our application.
 This is referred to as service hardening.
 When you do this to every service on the server, its server hardening.

 One of the most used and exposed services on a server is the webserver, it's the most used service on the Internet and is utilized by almost every organization.
-Being so popular and widely used means, webservers are popular attack targets primary attBut regardless of the webserver they all need to be configured to protect against attacks.
+Being so popular and widely used means, webservers are popular attack targets primary But regardless of the webserver they all need to be configured to protect against attacks.

 Cross-site scripting (XSS) is a type of computer security vulnerability typically found in web applications.
 XSS enables attackers to inject client-side scripts into web pages viewed by other users.
 A cross-site scripting vulnerability may be used by attackers to bypass access controls such as the same-origin policy.
 XSS attacks are performed by an attacker inputting a script into a form field on a website such as a comment field on a blog or forum.

-These types of attacks can be mitigated by the webserver, by configuring it ot informing the client browser to not download resources from external sources that you do not control.
+These types of attacks can be mitigated by the webserver, by configuring it to informing the client browser to not download resources from external sources that you do not control.

 ### Getting Started